czech-radio/schedule/README.rst

 **Prerequisites**

+-  We assume that you have `Git <https://git-scm.com/>`__ installed.
--  We assume that you use at least Python 3.10.
+-  We assume that you use at least `Python <https://www.python.org/downloads/>`__ 3.10.
--  We assume that you use the virtual environment.
+-  We assume that you use the `virtual environment <https://docs.python.org/3/library/venv.html>`__.

-Install the package’s latest version from the GitHub repository (you need a `Git <https://git-scm.com/>`__ installed).
+Install the package’s latest version from the GitHub repository

 ::